 17 Signs That You May Be Zinc Deficient

-Did you know that without zinc, our bodies would be impaired at the cellular level?
+Did you know that our bodies would be impaired at the cellular level without zinc?

 Zinc is a trace mineral that aids our immune systems in battling infection and helps create the proteins needed for strong bones, muscles, tissue, and blood.
 It also helps maintain good eye health.

-About a year ago, I learned that I was zinc deficient.
-I was not surprised, as I suffer from celiac disease and have difficulty with nutrient absorption.
+A number of years ago, I learned that I was zinc deficient.
+I wasn’t surprised, as I suffer from celiac disease and have difficulty absorbing nutrients.

-What I didn’t know was the range of symptoms my inadequate supply of this essential trace mineral could induce.
+I didn’t know the range of symptoms my inadequate supply of this essential trace mineral could induce.

 Why Don’t I Feel Like Myself?

-A physical usually includes a CBC, or complete blood count, to examine one’s general health.
+A physical exam usually includes a CBC or complete blood count to examine one’s general health.

-It may reveal deficiencies in B12 and folate, but doesn’t test specifically for vitamin and mineral levels.
-Specific tests must be ordered individually, and only if indicated by conditions or symptoms.
+It may reveal deficiencies in vitamin B-12 and folate but doesn’t test specifically for other vitamin and mineral levels.
+Doctors order these tests individually and only if conditions or symptoms warrant.

-According to Jan Patenaude, a registered dietitian and Certified LEAP (Lifestyle Eating and Performance) Therapist (CLT) with Nutrition Services, “… you can pretty much assume anybody zinc deficient is likely deficient in other nutrients as well.”
+To learn more, I contacted Jan Patenaude, a registered dietitian and Certified LEAP (Lifestyle Eating and Performance) Therapist (CLT).
+According to Patenaude, “… you can pretty much assume anybody zinc deficient is likely deficient in other nutrients as well.”

-This was true for me, as I was also lacking in vitamin A, a key ingredient in a healthy immune system that works in tandem with zinc.
+As it turned out, I also lacked vitamin A, a key ingredient in a healthy immune system that works in tandem with zinc.

 1. Altered/loss of taste and smell